alidcastano/alidcastano.com/content/essays/2019-12-26-ComputerSlang.md

 ### (measure :lang)

-What's the purpose of a programming language?
+So is it better for code to be more or less terse?
+How do you measure a programming language?
 In a [hackernews post announcing Bel](http://paulgraham.com/bel.html), a Lisp dialect Paul Graham has been working on, he was asked what problem his language intended to solve.
 He responded:

 > I think the point of a high-level language is to make your programs shorter.
 All other things (e.g. libraries) being equal, language A is better than language B if programs are shorter in A.